 Never use a stainless steel dilator on more than one person without disinfecting it.
 If the dilator is made of a different material, then it should really only be used by one person!

 What size – what is the point of purchase?

 As a beginner, you will probably ask the question of what size or diameter should have a dilator.
 If the diameter is too large, it will actually stretch the urethra.
 This can cause pain or small tears and bleeding.
 If the diameter is too small, then the contact with the wall of the urethra is missing.
 So you rob yourself a part of the good feelings.
-Aside from dilator, others say butt plugs are also a good option, check out this link https://loveplugs.co/collections/butt-plugs to find out why?
+Aside from dilator, others say anal sex toys are also a good option, check out this link https://loveplugs.co/collections/anal-sex-toys to find out why.

 As per experience people, sizes between 6 and 8mm are quite suitable for a beginner.
 Where men are more likely to grab 8mm, women tend to 6mm.
 An alternative is dilators that have a waveform.
 When moving in the urethra, they produce a very nice feeling even with a small diameter.

 There are dilators made of different materials on the market.
 It is made of stainless steel, silicone, latex, other metals and other rubber-like materials.
 Just beginners experts advise to use surgical stainless steel.
 The material has the advantage that it is easy to clean, does not wear, and retains its shape.
 This gives you control of the staff all the time.